-Given the scale of the project, it is likely that all lands required for the schemes will be acquired by a Compulsory Purchase Order (CPO).
-Should any part of a person’s private land / property holding be included in the CPO, the land / property owner is entitled to compensation.
+It is likely that any lands required for the scheme will be acquired by a Compulsory Purchase Order (CPO).
+If any part of a person’s private land / property holding is included in the CPO, the land / property owner is entitled to appropriate compensation.
 This may also be the case for a person who may have an interest in any land/ property identified in the CPO.
 Compensation will be provided in accordance with CPO legislation.
 A guide to the CPO process and the legislation is provided by the Citizens Information Website.

-New planning developments within the route corridors may have an impact on the delivery or cost of a future road scheme.
-Planning applications for new developments may still be granted within the study area/ route corridors.
-As some planning applications may affect the scheme all relevant planning applications will be reviewed by the design team.
-Each application will be considered on a case by case basis and a considered engineering opinion will be formed in relation to the potential impact of the application on the scheme.
-In some cases, the design team may recommend an application is premature subject to the preferred route corridor being determined.
+As some planning applications may affect the scheme,all relevant planning applications will be reviewed and each application will be considered on a case by case basis and a considered opinion will be formed in relation to the potential impact on the scheme.

 The status of bypassed sections of national road has not yet been decided.
 Generally bypassed sections of national roads are reclassified to regional or local roads following the completion of new sections of the national route.